modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-7-sect-3.md

 $Δ\bar{x^2}=\frac{kT}{3πηa}Δt$...(20)

-***IMPLEMENTATION***
+**IMPLEMENTATION:** Practical obtention of results and their representations in iconic language to solve the problem and represent its results in terms of symbols, images, equations, numbers, diagrams, designs, pictures, …

-Since Brownian motion is similar to the diffusion of molecules in a gas, both statistical processes that can be treated according to the random walk model.
-Langevin considers first a one dimensional model of the random work and describes it as a linear time dependence of the root mean square deviation of the particle.
+Since Brownian motion is similar to the diffusion of molecules in a gas, both statistical processes can be treated according to the random walk model.
+Langevin considers first a one-dimensional model of the random work and describes it as a linear time dependence of the root mean square deviation of the particle.

 STEP 6.
 To calculate the root mean squares of the displacements in random walks.

 In the random walk problem a walker tosses a coin and takes one step forward if the result is heads and one step back if the result is tails.
 Each step represents the displacement between two consecutive points on the path.
 The problem consists in determining the average of the distance ($x_N$), traveled from the origin after $N$ steps.

-If the probability of one step forward and one step back are equal, the average displacement $〈x_N〉$ will be zero, a result that will be different for the average value of a quantity $〈x_N^2〉$ that is always positive. ($〈α〉$ indicates the average of a quantity $α$.)
+If the probability of one step forward and one step back are equal, the average displacement $〈x_N〉$ will be zero; however, the average value of a quantity  $〈x_N^2〉$ is always positive.

 If the size of each step is $λ$, then the total distance traveled after the first step will correspond $x_1 = ± λ$, from where $(x_1)^2 = + λ^2$.